 4.2.6.12 Subscription to the report of extra UE addresses

 When the feature "ExtraUEaddrReport" is supported, the subscription to the report of extra UE addresses is used to report about the extra IP addresses or address ranges allocated to the PDU session due to framed routes or IPv6 prefix delegation.
 The report shall include the actual list of IPv4 addresses or list of IPv6 prefixes as currently allocated.

+NOTE: In case of Deterministic Networking, the 5GS DetNet Node, as described in 3GPP TS 23.501 [2], can forward via its device side interface IP packets destined not only to the UE's IP address or prefix but also to a range of IPv4 addresses or IPv6 IP prefixes according to one or more Framed Routes or prefixes delegated to the UE by IPv6 prefix delegation.

-The PCF shall include in the HTTP PUT request message described in clause 4.2.6.2 the "EventsSubscReqData" data type, or in the HTTP POST request message described in clause 4.2.6.3 the "evSubsc" attribute, that shall contain the "events" array, with a new entry with the "event" attribute set to the value "EXTRA_UE_ADDR".
+The NF service consumer shall include in the HTTP PUT request message described in clause 4.2.6.2 the "EventsSubscReqData" data type, or in the HTTP POST request message described in clause 4.2.6.3 the "evSubsc" attribute, that shall contain the "events" array, with a new entry with the "event" attribute set to the value "EXTRA_UE_ADDR".

 The NF service consumer shall include other events related information that shall remain unchanged, if applicable.